microsoft/TypeAgent/ts/packages/api/README.md

 ## Overview

-TypeAgent HTTP API is a HTTP API server to **TypeAgent sample code**.
+TypeAgent API is a HTTP+WS API server for **TypeAgent sample code**.
 It  explores architectures for building distributed _interactive agents_ with _natural language interfaces_ using [TypeChat](https://github.com/microsoft/typechat).

-TypeAgent CLI includes addition commands to help with development.
+This interface shows devlopers one way of broadening the reach of Agents to web-enabled devices such as internet browsers, mobile phones, and IOT connected devices.

 ## Running

-After setting up and building at the workspace root, there are several additional ways to start the CLI in this directory.
+After setting up and building at the workspace root, there are several additional ways to start the server in this directory.

 ### Globally Link the package

 - Run `pnpm link --global` in this package directory.
-- Try `agent-http` (`agent-http-dev` for dev version).
+- Try `agent-http` (`agent-http-dev`).
+- Use VS code to debug the project.

 NOTES: